 Museums in Florence are generally closed on December 25th and January 1st only, in addition to their usual closing day (often on Monday).

-You can find additional information on the schedules of the major museums of Florence during Christmas holidays in this article: http://www.visitflorence.com/christmas-holiday-museum-hours.html.
+You can find additional information on the schedules of the major museums of Florence during the Christmas holidays in this article: http://www.visitflorence.com/christmas-holiday-museum-hours.html.

 NEW YEAR’S EVE

 For several years now, New Year's Eve in Florence is celebrated in the main squares of the city with concerts of various kinds, from classical music (Piazza della Signoria) to the Gospel (Piazza Santissima Annunziata) and other events in Piazza del Carmine and Piazza San Lorenzo.
-The main pop concert on 31st on December 2017 was set in Piazzale Michelangelo.
+The main pop concert last year was set in Piazzale Michelangelo.
 We're waiting for official info for the eve of 2020 to be able to update our info (generally info comes out in mid-December)!

 On the day of Epiphany, January 6, the Catholic Church celebrates the arrival of the Magi to Bethlehem and the delivery of their gifts to Jesus.
 In Italy, it is a feast day.

 Every year on January 6 Florence celebrates Epiphany with the "Cavalcade of the Magi", a grand parade in the historical center which evokes the journey of the Magi and the delivery of the gifts to baby Jesus.
 The reenactment, in magnificent costume, involves many people from all over Italy and is a traditional and special event I recommend you to see if you are in town.
 You can find more information and some beautiful images of the event in this article.

-If you're in Florence during the Christmas holidays you may visit the marvellous Chapel of the Magi by Benozzo Gozzoli, inside Palazzo Medici Riccardi.
+If you're in Florence during the Christmas holidays you may visit the marvelous Chapel of the Magi by Benozzo Gozzoli, inside Palazzo Medici Riccardi.
 It is a small and precious frescoed chapel which traces the journey of the Three Wise Men.
 It's, of course, open all year, but in this season it is almost a must-see!